-There wasn’t a playbook for COVID-19, but Labour delivered a strong health and economic response that saved lives and set us up for a strong recovery.
-Now, as we move into the next phase of our recovery, we’re exploring ways to open up to the world while keeping Kiwis safe.
+There wasn’t a playbook for COVID-19, but Labour has delivered a strong health and economic response that has saved lives and set us up for a strong recovery.
+Now, as we move into the next phase of our recovery, we’re exploring ways to reconnect to the world while keeping Kiwis safe.

 Here are the key parts of our COVID response so far:

 We introduced some of the strictest border controls in the world to help keep COVID-19 out of our communities.
 Our managed isolation and quarantine facilities and our alert level system have made it possible to keep COVID at bay.
 We’ve also developed the NZ COVID Tracer app and stood up a skilled workforce of contact-tracers to swiftly stamp out any outbreaks, which supports the work done by PHUs and DHBs around the country.

 We’ve supported around 1.8 million jobs with our wage subsidies and have re-deployed workers affected by COVID-19 into biosecurity and conservation projects.
 We’ve provided low-interest and interest-free loans to more than 100,000 businesses – and made changes to the tax system to boost cashflow and encourage investment.
 We supported Air New Zealand to secure and maintain freight links with important markets, and introduced new border exceptions to reunite families and bring in workers for critical jobs.